urre/wordpress-nginx-docker-compose/README.md

 Use WordPress locally with Docker using [Docker compose](https://docs.docker.com/compose/)

-+ `Dockerfile` for extending a base image and install wp-cli
-	+ Using a custom [Docker image](https://github.com/urre/wordpress-nginx-docker-compose-image) with [automated build on Docker Hub](https://cloud.docker.com/repository/docker/urre/wordpress-nginx-docker-compose-image)
++ `Dockerfile` for extending a base image with a custom [Docker image](https://github.com/urre/wordpress-nginx-docker-compose-image) with [automated build on Docker Hub](https://cloud.docker.com/repository/docker/urre/wordpress-nginx-docker-compose-image)
-+ Local domain ex `myapp.local`
++ Custom domain for example `myapp.local`
 + Custom nginx config in `./nginx`
 + Custom PHP `php.ini` config in `./config`
 + Volumes for `nginx`, `wordpress` and `mariadb`
 + WordPress using [Bedrock](https://roots.io/bedrock/) - modern development tools, easier configuration, and an improved folder structure
++ Composer
++ PhpMyAdmin
 + CLI scripts
 	- Create a self signed SSL certificate for using https
 	- Trust certs in macOS System Keychain